How To Cure and Preserve Olives at Home: 5 Methods Explained

 9. Enjoy the taste.
 You can eat olives straight away, but if you add some additional flavors, you can wait another 7 days for olives to soak all that Mediterranean aromas.
 Also, if the olives were more ripened at first, they may even become completely black (like the ones you buy in cans).

-Strong brine ratio: 2/4 or 3/4 cups of salt per 1 gallon of water
+Strong brine ratio: 2/4 or 3/4 cups of salt per 1 gallon of water Final brine ratio: 1/2 cup of salt per 1 gallon of water

 4. Dry Salt Cured Olives

 Dry salt-cured olives are one of the easiest ways to cure olives.
 This type of cured olives is best for use as a snack, for salads, in pasta, or to add on top of pizzas.
-Furthermore, olives dry salt-cured olives will look shrunken in the end since all the liquids from them will completely evaporate.
+Furthermore, dry salt-cured olives will look shrunken in the end since all the liquids from them will completely evaporate.

 Ingredients needed: